ZHI-ANG/OperatingSystem/Lab1/Report.md

 movw $0x1234, 0x472
 ```

-Since the last instruction in `boot/main.c` is

-#### 3. *Where* is the first instruction of the kernel?
+##### 3. *Where* is the first instruction of the kernel?

 Loaded at the physical address of `0x0100000`(1M)

-#### 4. How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
+##### 4. How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
 Where does it find this information?

 From the ELF *program header*, more details are as follows.